sherif-ty/cribl-py/README.md

 ### Release Notes
 - Fixed the Windows installation script
-- Added a small note for users to check the environment OS in the config file and, in case they are using Windows, to add the `For_Windows_cribl_pkg_url` link.
+- Added a small note for users to check the environment OS in the config file and, in case they are using Windows. `
-  Example: `For_Windows_cribl_pkg_url=https://cdn.cribl.io/dl/4.9.3/cribl-4.9.3-25d56bdd-win32-x64.msi`

 ### Upcoming Changes
 - Make the script set the environment proxy inside the system registry for Windows, systemd for Linux
 - Dynamically create Fleets/Sub-Fleets if not found